MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 > [!div class="step-by-step"]
 > [Step 2 »](step-2-prepare-priv-domain-controller.md)

-In this step, you will prepare to host the bastion environment.
-If necessary, you'll also create a domain controller and a member workstation in a new domain and forest (the *CORP* forest) with identities to be managed by the bastion environment.
+In this step, you'll prepare to host the environment that will be managed by PAM.
+If necessary, you'll also create a domain controller and a member workstation in a new domain and forest (the *CORP* forest).
+Access to that forest will be from identities to be managed by the bastion environment, with a *PRIV* forest, created in the next step.
 This CORP forest simulates an existing forest that has resources to be managed.
 This document includes an example resource to be protected, a file share.

 If you already have an existing Active Directory (AD) domain with a domain controller running Windows Server 2012 R2 or later, where you are a domain administrator, you can use that domain instead, and skip down to the section "Create a group" in this article.